 Fusion releases biblical adults who are committed to a lifetime of making disciples for the glory of God.
 The Fusion process equips young believers for kingdom service through instilling a transcendent cause which encompasses all of life.
 This transcendent cause, namely glorifying God through making disciples, is instilled through a series of challenging training events, college coursework, life on life discipleship, and rites of passage experiences.
 This cause is sealed through the carrying of the life-giving message of Jesus to nations around the world where it is tragically absent.

-The Fusion process is broken down into two distinct phases:
+The Fusion process is broken down into three distinct phases:

 PHASE 1 – TRAINING

 In preparation to carry the Gospel to hard places, Fusion cohorts prepare spiritually, academically, physically, and contextually.